jhuckaby/pixl-server-web/README.md

 ```

 This example would cause the server to only listen on localhost for plain HTTP traffic, but listen on *all* network interfaces for HTTPS traffic.

+## https_cert_poll_ms

+The `https_cert_poll_ms` property allows you to customize the polling interval for monitoring the SSL cert files on disk.
+The value is in milliseconds, and defaults to `60000` (1 minute).
+This is used to poll the SSL cert files on disk to see if they changed (i.e. cert renewal).
+If so, they are automatically reloaded without restarting the server.

 # Custom URI Handlers